George Bugatti

 HAROLD ARLEN/THE WONDERFUL WIZARD OF SONG

-At that time, George met Sam Arlen, son of WIZARD OF OZ composer Harold Arlen.
+While promoting his Carnegie show, George met Sam Arlen, son of WIZARD OF OZ composer Harold Arlen.
 A meeting facilitated by their shared publicist, Miller Wright.
 It sparked a friendship and working partnership.
 Together, they created a review centered around the music of Harold Arlen, The Wonderful Wizard of Song.
-After touring U.S. Performing Arts Centers, the show was re-tooled and work-shopped.
-Perry Damone, son of Vic Damone, became the show’s Executive Producer and presented it in Las Vegas at The Debbie Reynolds Theatre.
+The show toured U.S. Performing Arts Centers, before Perry Damone, son of Vic Damone, became the show’s Executive Producer and presented it in Las Vegas at The Debbie Reynolds Theatre.

 George created a marketing plan for the show’s NY opening, “Be the Next Dorothy. ” The show was an American Idol-style talent competition, with the winner starring as Dorothy.
-The competition was hosted in partnership with General Growth Properties, launched in Glendale, CA, and continued to 11 cities across America.
-The finals took place at The South Street Seaport in New York.
+The competition was hosted in 11 cities across America, with the finals taking place at The South Street Seaport in New York.
 On January 13, 2013, The Wonderful Wizard of Song opened at The St Luke’s Theatre on West 46th.
-The production ran for a year and a half.
+The production ran for a year and a half

 VINCENT FALCONE

-In early 2015, Vincent Falcone, the former conductor/arranger/MD for Frank Sinatra, and George began discussing the great recordings Tony Bennett and Bill Evans produced in the 1970s.
+Vincent Falcone, the former conductor/arranger/pianist for Frank Sinatra, and George began discussing a project honoring the great recordings Tony Bennett and Bill Evans produced in the 1970s.

-This tribute concert was performed at the Cabaret Jazz Room at The Smith Center for the Performing Arts in Las Vegas, NV, on Monday, Oct.
+For the fortieth anniversary of those recordings, Vince and George performed a tribute concert at the Cabaret Jazz Room at The Smith Center for the Performing Arts in Las Vegas, NV, on Oct.
 19, 2015.

-His talents and career milestones have been featured in numerous esteemed publications, including Rolling Stone Magazine, Los Angeles Magazine, The Los Angeles Times, and Entertainment Weekly.
+George’s talents and career milestones have been featured in numerous publications, including Rolling Stone Magazine, Los Angeles Magazine, The Los Angeles Times, Variety, The Hollywood Reporter, and Entertainment Weekly.